-In this tutorial we will show you how to install Docker on Linux Mint 19.
+In this tutorial, we will show you how to install Docker on Linux Mint 19.
 For those of you who didn’t know, Docker is an open-source project that automates the deployment of the application inside the software container.
-The container allows the developer to package up all project resources such as libraries, dependencies, assets etc. Docker is written in a Go Programming language and is developed by Dotcloud.
-It is basically a container engine which uses the Linux Kernel features like namespaces and control groups to create containers on top of an operating system and automates the application deployment on the container.
+The container allows the developer to package up all project resources such as libraries, dependencies, assets, etc. Docker is written in a Go Programming language and is developed by Dot cloud.
+It is basically a container engine that uses the Linux Kernel features like namespaces and control groups to create containers on top of an operating system and automates the application deployment on the container.

 Install Docker on Linux Mint 19

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running these following apt commands in the terminal:

 Step 2.
 Installing Docker on Linux Mint 19.

 Add Docker repository to your Linux Mint system, so you can install the latest stable release of Docker:

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(. /etc/os-release; echo "$UBUNTU_CODENAME") stable"

 Install Docker Engine and Docker Compose using the following command: